 Jacobson House Native Art Center

-The Jacobson House Native Art Center in Norman is located in the former residence of Swedish-born Oscar Jacobson (1882-1966), first director of the School of Art at the University of Oklahoma and a 1949 inductee into the Oklahoma Hall of Fame.
-The Jacobson House, built in 1917, was placed on the National Register of Historic Places and today serves as an historical art gallery.
+The Jacobson House Native Art Center in Norman is the former residence of Swedish-born Oscar Jacobson (1882-1966), first director University of Oklahoma's School of Art and 1949 Oklahoma Hall of Fame inductee.
+Built in 1917, this historic art gallery is listed on the National Register of Historic Places.